Fall of Enugu: Nigerian offensive

 Satellite image of Enugu and other communities neighbouring it.

 Nigerian forces in the Nsukka area began advancing in earnest towards Enugu on 12 September.
 Armed mostly with small arms and some anti-tank weapons, the troops kept in close contact with each other so as to keep the line of advance even.
 Biafran forces counter-attacked, and Nigerian troops on the main road were subjected to significant amounts of fire, but the rebels guarding the secondary roads were surprised and quickly retreated.
 Biafran troops dug craters and chopped down trees to block roads as they pulled back, slowing the offensive.
 The federal forces progressed from Opi Junction to Milliken Hill within a few weeks.
 Federal artillery in Ukana began bombarding Enugu on 26 September.
 The Nigerian Air Force also raided the city, temporarily forcing Biafran radio offline.
 Having obtained armoured cars by the time he reached Milliken Hill, Danjuma had his forces link up before moving ahead on a narrower front to concentrate their strength.
 News of the 2nd Division's success at Benin City and Ojukwu's decision to execute some of his top officers boosted federal morale.

 Just after midnight on 1 October, Ojukwu delivered a speech over radio pledging not to abandon Enugu.
 On 3 October, the Biafrans began evacuating their capital.
 Danjuma employed a plan of attack for the city he had originally devised as a hypothetical scenario during a promotion examination some years prior.
 On 4 October, federal air and ground forces assaulted the city.
-Ojukwu was asleep in the Biafran State House when the federal troops attacked, and awoke to the sound of gunfire and mortar explosions to find his guards and aides gone and the building surrounded by federal forces.
-Disguising himself as a servant, he was able to walk past the cordon without incident and escape.
 Minimal fighting took place within Enugu and the Nigerian 1st Division successfully occupied the city.
+(Note: According to historian Roy Doran, Ojukwu fled the city on 26 September and left its defence to Madiebo.
+According to author Peter Baxter, Ojukwu was asleep in the Biafran State House when the federal troops attacked, and awoke to the sound of gunfire and mortar explosions to find his guards and aides gone and the building surrounded by federal forces.
+Disguising himself as a servant, he was able to walk past the cordon without incident and escape.)